arukemre/Natural-Language-Processing-with-Pytorch-KFold-Optuna/README.md

-# Natural Language Processing with Disaster Tweets
+# Natural Language Processing with Pytorch | KFold | Optuna
-Predicting  which Tweets are about real disasters and which ones are not
+Predicting which Tweets are about real negative and which ones are not